E-Bridge preschool food supplier allowed to resume operations after suspension due to gastroenteritis outbreak

 SINGAPORE: The Singapore Food Agency (SFA) lifted the suspension of Middleton International School’s food business operations at 2 Tampines Street 92 on Tuesday (Jan 6).

-The cases happened between Nov 19 and Dec 10, with four people hospitalised, said SFA in a media release on Wednesday.
+The cases happened between Nov 19 and Dec 10, with four people hospitalised, said SFA.

 The affected E-bridge locations are: Bukit Panjang, Canberra, Montreal, Woodlands Drive, 471B Yishun and 504 Yishun.